 Soon after, I came across an article in the news about a young, single professional woman who, like me, had also done well for herself as a wealthy business executive.
 Like me, she too had bought some fancy property on the eve of the real estate crash and was left close to a quarter million dollars underwater in just six months.
 In utter despair, she climbed to the top floor of her office building and leapt to her death.
 Reading that really shook me up.
 How could a young, successful woman like that end her life over a couple hundred thousand dollars?
 That news story left me really confused.
 What does it really mean to have a successful life, anyway?
 Was chasing after fame and gain really the key to happiness?

 Thank God, in my moment of pain and desperation, God’s salvation of the last days came to me.
-I read God’s words: “What does Satan use to keep man penned in and controlled?
+I read God’s words: “What does Satan use to keep man firmly within its control?
 (Fame and gain.)
-So Satan uses fame and gain to control man’s thoughts until all they can think of is fame and gain.
-They struggle for fame and gain, suffer hardships for fame and gain, endure humiliation for fame and gain, sacrifice everything they have for fame and gain, and they will make any judgment or decision for fame and gain.
-In this way, Satan binds man with invisible shackles.
-These shackles are borne on people, and they have not the strength nor courage to throw them off.
-So people trudge ever onward in great difficulty, unknowingly bearing these shackles.
-For the sake of this fame and gain, mankind shuns God and betrays Him, and they become more and more wicked.
-In this way, therefore, one generation after another is destroyed in the fame and gain of Satan.”
-“Fame and fortune one gains in the material world give one temporary satisfaction, passing pleasure, a false sense of ease, and make one lose one’s way.
-And so people, as they thrash about in the vast sea of humanity, craving peace, comfort, and tranquility of heart, are subsumed again and again beneath the waves.
-When people have yet to figure out the questions that it is most crucial to understand—where they come from, why they are alive, where they are going, and so forth—they are seduced by fame and fortune, misled, controlled by them, irrevocably lost.
-Time flies; years pass in an eyeblink; before one realizes it, one has bid farewell to the best years of one’s life.”
+So, Satan uses fame and gain to control man’s thoughts, until all people can think of is fame and gain.
+They struggle for fame and gain, suffer hardships for fame and gain, endure humiliation for fame and gain, sacrifice everything they have for fame and gain, and they will make any judgment or decision for the sake of fame and gain.
+In this way, Satan binds people with invisible shackles, and they have neither the strength nor the courage to throw them off.
+They unknowingly bear these shackles and trudge ever onward with great difficulty.
+For the sake of this fame and gain, mankind shuns God and betrays Him and becomes increasingly wicked.
+In this way, therefore, one generation after another is destroyed in the midst of Satan’s fame and gain.”
+“The fame and fortune that one gains in the material world give temporary satisfaction, passing pleasure, a false sense of ease; in the process, they cause one to lose one’s way.
+And so people, as they thrash about in the vast sea of humanity, craving peace, comfort, and tranquility of heart, are engulfed by wave after wave.
+When people have yet to figure out the questions that are most crucial to understand—where they come from, why they are alive, where they are going, and so forth—they are seduced by fame and fortune, misled and controlled by them and irrevocably lost.
+Time flies; years pass in the blink of an eye, and before one realizes it, one has bid farewell to the best years of one’s life.”